-Institutions wishing to provide bridges/laddering opportunities into any of their degree programs should adduce all relevant evidence.
-PEQAB's Program Reviews will include External Expert Panel Review of any bridging courses from any non-degree program from which students "ladder" into (normally) the third year of a degree program under Review.
+Institutions wishing to provide bridges/ laddering opportunities into any of their degree programs should adduce all relevant evidence.
+PEQAB's Program Reviews will include External Expert Panel (EERP) Review of any bridging courses from any non-degree program from which students "ladder" into (normally) the third year of a degree program under Review.
 The criteria for approving bridges require institutions to show how they are addressing gaps 1 and 2 and how they commit to measuring gap 3 below.

 - 1. The content and skills gap: if the first two years of the degree have developed skills and knowledge different from the two years of the "feeder" program (e.g. a diploma or advanced diploma-level program), a make-up, reach-back, or bridge of courses is required to cover any remaining gap. - 2.
 The breadth gap: students in a non-degree program relevant to feeding into the degree will have taken no degree level breadth courses, and this presents a gap that needs to be addressed to ensure transfer students still meet all degree level learning outcomes.
-To avoid the undue burden that transfer students would face if they were to complete all degree level breadth courses, in addition to their full 'core' load over the third year of the degree, it is permissible to count non-core Diploma level courses at full value towards the 15% breadth requirement.
-These can, however, only satisfy the 'basic' or introductory level and not the requirement for upper level breadth courses. - 3.
-The degree of difficulty gap: organizations need to separately track students who have entered from feeder non-degree programs through the upper year/s of the degree program and provide enrolment numbers to PEQAB.
-See "Documentation Commonly Submitted"
+To avoid the undue burden that transfer students would face if they were to complete all degree level breadth courses, in addition to their full 'core' load over the third and fourth year of the degree, it is permissible to count non-core diploma level courses at full value towards the 20% breadth requirement.
+These can, however, only satisfy the 'basic' or introductory level and not the requirement for upper level breadth courses.

-under the Admission, Promotion, Graduation Standard above.
-If their persistence, graduation rates and final marks fall significantly below those of students who went through all three years in the degree program, additional elements will need to be introduced in order to bridge/ladder the degree of difficulty into third year.
+3. The degree of difficulty gap: organizations need to separately track students who have entered from feeder non-degree programs through the upper year/s of the degree program.
+If their persistence, graduation rates and final marks fall significantly below those of students who went through all four years in the degree program, additional elements will need to be introduced in order to bridge/ladder the degree of difficulty.